Guillermo Toral

 My research agenda centers on relationships among state actors (politicians, bureaucrats, and anti-corruption agents), anti-corruption policies, and their impacts on public service delivery and human development.
 In my work, I use big administrative datasets, surveys, experimental and quasi-experimental designs, and extensive qualitative fieldwork.

-Some of my work has been published or is forthcoming in the American Journal of Political Science, the Journal of Politics, and the Annual Review of Political Science.
+Some of my work has been published in the American Journal of Political Science, the Journal of Politics, and the Annual Review of Political Science.

 Interests